Connect with others who understand.

 See answer

-Multiple sclerosis (MS) is a neurological disease — that is, a condition affecting the nerves and nervous system.
+Multiple sclerosis (MS) is a neurological disease — a condition affecting the myelin sheath covering on nerves and within the nervous system.
 The cause of MS is unknown, but some scientists have suggested that head trauma may be a risk factor for the condition.
-The theory is, sustaining a traumatic brain injury could trigger an immune response in someone’s central nervous system (CNS), which could possibly be connected to them developing MS at some point thereafter.
+Such traumatic brain injuries are especially common in motor vehicle accidents: They can happen to drivers, passengers, or pedestrians.

-A 2017 Swedish study that considered some 80,000 people — with and without MS and with and without head injuries — offered convincing evidence that concussions in adolescence are associated with an increased risk of developing the condition.
-Further, it reported that multiple concussions increased a person’s likelihood of developing MS.
+Some research has found connections between concussions (a kind of traumatic brain injury) and a later increased risk of MS. A 2017 Swedish study found evidence that concussions in adolescence were associated with an increased risk of developing MS. The study also found that multiple concussions increased a person’s likelihood of developing MS.

-However, research exploring the topic of head injury and the risk of multiple sclerosis has been mixed overall.
-This article looks at the related studies, and shares where MS research stands today.
+However, research exploring the topic of head injury and the risk of multiple sclerosis has been mixed — some studies have found connections between head trauma and MS and others have not.
+This article looks at the related studies and shares where MS research stands today.

-Multiple sclerosis is considered an autoimmune disease, in which the immune system mistakenly creates antibodies to attack the myelin, or protective coating, of nerve fibers in a person’s CNS.
-Damage to nerve cells causes inflammation and scarring, which interrupts the transmission of messages throughout the brain and spinal cord.
-This process results in an array of symptoms, including impaired movement (including walking), fatigue, numbness, muscle spasms, and more.
+Multiple sclerosis is considered an autoimmune disease.
+In MS, the immune system mistakenly attacks the myelin, or protective coating, of nerve fibers in a person’s central nervous system (CNS).
+This damage to nerve cells causes inflammation and scarring and interrupts communication throughout the brain and spinal cord.
+This process leads to various MS symptoms, including impaired movement (including trouble walking), fatigue, numbness, muscle spasms, and more.

-A head injury can result from an outside force hitting a person’s head.
-Such injuries often occur in sports or car accidents and they can vary in severity.
-There are several theories for how head trauma could contribute to a person developing MS.
+A head injury can result from an outside force hitting your head or when your brain is shaken inside your head.
+Such injuries often occur in sports or car accidents, and they can vary in severity.
+It’s not a scientific fact that a head injury from a car accident could trigger an autoimmune disease.
+However, there are several theories for how head trauma, like that from a car accident, could contribute to a person developing MS.

-There are other potential mechanisms through which concussions and brain injuries could be related to the development of MS:
+There are other theories about how head trauma and brain injuries could be related to the development of MS:

-• They could trigger the release of substances that cause inflammation in the brain itself.
+• They could prompt the release of substances that cause inflammation in the brain.

 • They could create inflammation in the brain that remains after the brain injury has healed.

-Several studies have explored possible connections between head trauma and MS, but those have had contradictory findings.
-Differences among research studies — including using varying definitions of head trauma, studying populations with different backgrounds and ages, and using assorted study methods — have made it difficult for health care professionals to make claims about a possible connection between head trauma and MS. Here’s what’s known.
+Several studies have explored possible connections between head trauma and MS, but they’ve had contradictory findings.
+Differences among research studies have made it difficult for healthcare professionals to make claims about a connection between head trauma and MS. Here’s what researchers know.

 Head Injury as a Risk Factor for MS

-In one study exploring potential associations between head trauma and MS, researchers considered a group of more than 150,000 Danish men and women less than 55 years old who had been diagnosed with concussion, brain contusion, or skull fracture and hospitalized from the injury.
-They focused on those who had been admitted to Danish hospitals between 1977 to 1992.
+In one Danish study, researchers considered a group of more than 150,000 people who had been diagnosed with a concussion, brain contusion, or skull fracture and had been hospitalized after the injury.

 Traumatic Injury and MS